yashkolambekar/notes/files/Java.md

 ```

-The do while loops first runs the code block and then checks the condition
+The do while loops first runs the code block and then checks the condition \
+The do while loop will always run at least once